-This approach is similar to the trick teachers often use of telling students they are welcome to bring one 3″ x 5″ card of notes to use during the final exam.
+This approach is similar to teachers telling students they are welcome to bring one 3″ x 5″ card of notes into the final exam.
 Most students discover during the exam that they don’t need most (or all) of the information they managed to cram onto the card.
 Why?
-Because creating the card required them to reflect on the material, find connections within the material, decide what was most important, then write the essence of it all down.
+Because creating such a small card required them to summarize: reflect on the material, find connections within the material, decide what was most important, then write the essence of it all down.

 The process of summarizing and finding connections, then writing them down and/or talking about them, is essential to “understanding” material.
 “Taking notes” may seem similar, but it all too often does not involve summarizing or finding connections.
-Summarizing and finding connections require reflection – you must think about the new material and how it relates (if at all) to experiences you have had and/or other topics you understand.
+Summarizing and finding connections require reflection – you must think about the new material and how it relates (if at all) to experiences you have had and/or other topics you are familiar with.
 The discovery of connections and/or relationships are what lead to both long term recall and understanding.

 As to the traditional study technique of highlighting and rereading later, a September 2012 Scientific American article titled “How Science Can Improve Teaching” states: “Studies have shown that highlighting and rereading text is among the least effective ways for students to remember the content of what they have read.
 A far better technique is for students to quiz themselves.
 In one study, students who read a text once and then tried to recall it on three occasions scored 50 percent higher on exams than students who read the text and then reread it three times.”
 A July 2014 New York Times Sunday Review article titled “How Tests Make Us Smarter” provides additional evidence that low or no-stakes quizzing over time (not high stakes testing) leads to stronger retention of information.

 What you can do

 So, how can you get to the point where you understand something well?

-- Read the text closely, deliberately, and slowly.
+- When doing homework, read the text closely, deliberately, and slowly.